kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 these particular objects is that they are system infrastructure.

-For some kinds of object, lack of denaturing/renaturing means that edge-mc will simply not be able to support workloads that contain such objects.
+For some kinds of object, lack of denaturing/renaturing means that KubeStellar will simply not be able to support workloads that contain such objects.
 These are: `MutatingWebhookConfiguration`, `ValidatingWebhookConfiguration`, `LimitRange`, `ResourceQuota`.